Tzaraath

 Tzaraath (Hebrew: צָרַעַת ṣāraʿaṯ), variously transcribed into English and frequently translated as leprosy (though it is not Hansen's disease, the disease known as "leprosy" in modern times), is a term used in the Bible to describe various ritually impure disfigurative conditions of the human skin, clothing, and houses.
-Skin tzaraath generally involve patches that are white, unusual in texture, and contain unusually colored hair.
+Skin tzaraath generally involves patches that are white and contain unusually colored hair.
 Clothing and house tzaraath consists of a reddish or greenish discoloration.

 The laws of tzaraath are given in depth in chapters 13–14 of Leviticus, and several Biblical stories describe individuals who have contracted tzaraath.

 Name

-Variant transcriptions of the name into English include saraath, zaraath, tzaraas, tzaraat, tsaraas, and tsaraat.
+Variant transcriptions of the name into English include saraath, zaraath, tzaraat, tsaraat, tzaraas, and tsaraas.